braidpool/braidpool/docs/braid_consensus.md

 correspond to "cohorts" which are sub-graphs separated by graph cuts.
 A graph cut is a line drawn through the graph where *all* beads on the right side of the cut have *all* beads on the left side of the cut as ancestors.
-The braid tip in this example is the bead (10), which is expected be named as the sole ancestor by a miner starting from this graph state.
+The braid tip in this example is the bead (10), which is expected be named as the sole parent by a miner starting from this graph state.

 An example of a "thick" braid is: